wimpywarlord/Mess_It_Up/README.md

 ## Deployment

 Start the xampp software , and click the start button for apache server and mysql database.

-Now click on admin of MySQL and create the following tables with the exact names and heading.
+Now click on the admin of MySQL and create the following tables with the exact names and heading.
 If you fail to do this , the website wont work , the names need to match exaclty.

 The creation of tables and datbases are fairly simple and straight forward with a interactive UI , no coding is required hence i am going to leave it at your diposal.